 Empty properties in Copers Cope ward in the London Borough of Bromley

-Listed below are 4 properties in Copers Cope Ward that have been empty for some time.
+Listed below are various properties in Copers Cope Ward that have been empty for some time.
 The first 3 properties could have been empty for over 3 years.

 It would be possible for these properties to be leased to a housing association to be used for housing pending any decision about their future use.
 Bromley Council has the legal powers to serve an empty property management order on the owners but choses not to do so.
 This is a waste of resources especially when homeless households are provided by the council with temporary accommodation often a long way out of the borough.